im-smuze/mypage/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am now pursuing a MPhil's Degree at Beijing University of Technology, adivsed by Lec.
+I am now pursuing a Master's Degree at Beijing University of Technology, adivsed by Lec.
 Xiaodan Zhang.

 I received my Bachelor's Degree from University of Jinan in 2020, where I was adivsed by Prof. Lixin Du.